 When looking at educational and economic trends across Lawrence, Haverhill, and Methuen, Lawrence has a poverty rate that is twice the state average while Haverhill and Methuen have poverty rates that are close to the state average of 11%.
 Haverhill and Methuen have significantly higher percentages of owner-occupied housing when compared to surrounding communities in the Merrimack region.
 When comparing education status, Lawrence has significantly lower percentages of high school students who have graduated and have gone on to post-secondary education.

 When taking a closer look at the graduation and dropout rates among subgroups (ELs, students with disabilities, low-income, and Latinos), subgroups are performing significantly lower than the general populations in each community.

-In July of 2018, we began to host bi-weekly Family Information sessions that rotated among Lawrence, Haverhill, and Methuen.
+In 2018, we began to host Family Information sessions that rotated among Lawrence, Haverhill, and Methuen.
 We chose popular local hangouts such as El Taller in Lawrence to host these sessions.
 The following chart shows how the design elements address educational priorities of Lawrence, Haverhill, and Methuen (LHM) families:

 |Educational Priorities of Lawrence Families|| How Our School Design Addresses Priorities

 |Support students with disabilities||Inclusive and Social Emotional learning ensures that students with disabilities have full participation and access to the education program.|